orchardroot/mac-cleanup/README.md

 -   All actions are logged to `~/.tidy_mac.log`.
 -   The script will skip clearing browser history if the browser is currently running to prevent database corruption.
 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Built by Orchardroot